intel/zephyr.js/docs/gfx.md

 Introduction
 ------------
 The GFX module provides a generic way to create pixel buffers, which can then be displayed on a display of some kind.
-A Javascript method for initializing the screen, and drawing a data buffer are required to use it.
+A JavaScript method for initializing the screen, and drawing a data buffer are required to use it.
 See module/ST7735.js and samples/SPI_Screen.js for an example.